Fantasy 4ever

-Fantasy Forever (stylizes as Fantasy 4ver) (煙火的季節 (Yan huo de ji jue, Season of Fireworks)) is the second Mandarin studio album by Taiwanese boy band F4.
+Fantasy Forever (stylized as Fantasy 4ever) (煙火的季節 (Yan huo de ji jue, Season of Fireworks)) is the second Mandarin studio album by Taiwanese boy band F4.
 It was released on December 18, 2002, by Sony Music Taiwan.
 It includes a VCD which contains two music videos.

 Background and release

 The album is organized in the style of a split album with two tracks by Vic, one track each by the other remaining members, a duet by Vanness and Ken and six tracks collectively as F4.
 It features "Can't Lose You" (絕不能失去你) for the opening theme and "Season of Fireworks" (煙火的季節) for the ending theme of the 2002 Taiwanese drama series Meteor Garden II respectively; and the Pepsi advertisement theme song "Ask For More" and a Mandarin version of Walt Disney's Lilo & Stitch theme song, "Can't Help Falling in Love".

 Fantasy 4ever was released in Taiwan on December 18, 2002.
 In the Philippines, the album was released in June 2003.